All participants must follow the pimutils Code of Conduct.

 doc directory (note that this requires GNU make,

-so on some system running gmake make be required).
+so on some system running gmake may be required).

-If you make any changes to how a user would interact with khal, please change or add the relevant section(s) in the documentation, which uses the reStructuredText format, which shouldn’t be to hard after looking at some of the existing documentation (even for users who never used it before).
+If you make any changes to how a user would interact with khal, please change or add the relevant section(s) in the documentation, which uses the reStructuredText format, which shouldn’t be too hard to use after looking at some of the existing documentation (even for users who never used it before).